My premium is going up. Why?

 As consumers, we all want to pay as little as possible and that’s normal.
 Your insurance premium has gone up, even though you haven’t made a claim.
 And you’re wondering why.

-Claims frequency (more specifically collision) and the cost of claims have gone up over the past years in Québec, and the premiums charged by insurers no longer cover payouts.
+As claims frequency (more specifically collision) and the cost of claims have gone up over the past years in Québec, the premiums charged by insurers no longer cover payouts.
 This impacts all policyholders, not only those who make a claim.

 Did you know?
 When it comes to insurance, it’s the premiums paid by all policyholders that are used to compensate those who will have an accident.
 The greater the frequency and the higher the cost of claims, the more everyone’s premium is likely to rise.